jasonyum/Wonders/chimeric antigen receptors/Preclinical CAR-T AFP.md

 It's important to be skeptical of preclinical work, but the paper shows that AFP can be a logical target for CAR T-cell therapy in mice.
 That shows some potential.
 The way that CAR T-Cell Therapy works is by "programming" T cells to attack and kill tumor cells expressing a particular antigen.
 As it stands, however, the use of CAR T has been challenged by insufficient localization and an immunosuppressive microenvironment.
 Moreover, there are targeting issues.
 If you go off-target there are often toxicity implications -- **especially if the antigen is *not* unique to the tumor cell**.

-AFP is not completely understood, but it's been associated with cell proliferation and apoptosis suppression.
+AFP is not completely understood, but it's been associated with cell proliferation and apoptosis suppression.. making it a suspect in disease progression.
+Although AFP has been seen as a cancer-specific antigen, it's secreted and intracellular making it "un-druggable."

 ### Definitions: